dotlin-org/dotlin/README.md

 Existing Dart collections have been dissected into different interfaces based on their mutability, just like in Kotlin.

-However, `List` has been split it in more interfaces, to represent all `List` kinds that exist in Dart runtime using types.
+However, `List` has been split into more interfaces, to represent all `List` kinds that exist in Dart runtime using types.

 #### `Iterable`